The Australian Greens believe that:

 - Population policy should not be primarily driven by economic goals or to counter the effects of an ageing population.

-- An Australian population policy must consider the geographical distribution of human settlements rather than just concentrate upon population size at the national level.
+- Population policy should consider the geographical distribution of human settlements in addition to population size at the national level.

-- The continuing rapid increase in the human population has the potential to adversely affect national or international outcomes in environmental sustainability, human health and welfare, and other areas.
+- The continuing rapid increase in the human population is drastically affecting national and international outcomes in environmental sustainability, human health and welfare, and other areas.
 Current rates of resource use are not sustainable and are compounded by inequitable distribution of wealth and power.

 The Australian Greens want:

 - A reduction in Australia's use of finite natural resources to a level that is sustainable and socially just.

 - designed and built to minimise environmental harm and maximise social well-being; and

 - located in areas where their ecological impact is minimised.

 - Full implementation by Australia of the 1994 United Nations International Conference on Population and Development Programme of Action, including:

 - increasing our contribution to programs that empower women and increase their access to a wide range of safe family planning options;